Leaflet/Leaflet/examples/extending/extending-leaflet.md

 	* Using ``
 * Changing parts of an existing class (replacing how a class method works)

 This tutorial covers some classes and methods available only in Leaflet 1.0.0.
-Use caution if you are developing a plugin compatible for previous versions.
+Use caution if you are developing a plugin for a previous version.

 ## `L.Class`

-Javascript is a bit of a weird language.
+JavaScript is a bit of a weird language.
 It's not really an object-oriented language, but rather a [prototype-oriented language](https://en.wikipedia.org/wiki/Prototype-based_programming).
 This has made JavaScript historically difficult to use class inheritance in the classic OOP meaning of the term.

 Leaflet works around this by having `L.Class`, which eases up class inheritance.